With Notes on

 Starting in twelfth season, the series was shot in color.
 The new opening titles and closing credits took advantage of this to show off Lassie and the surrounding countryside.
 The original color titles show Lassie in front of a river banked either side by trees, which segues to a segment of Lassie trotting into a clearing with a mountain peak in the distance, over which the title "LASSIE" comes up and which then fades to a close up.
 The later opening titles showed a blue sky with dark green trees and a snowcapped mountain on the horizon.
 In the foreground was an outcropping of rock against green grass; Lassie mounted the rock to look around, her fur ruffled by the breeze, and the sequence then faded to Lassie trotting into the same clearing with the mountain in the background.
 Several different versions of the theme song are used with these sequences, one a straight musical version, another with a piano arpeggio proceeding the theme.

-For syndication, the later title sequence was truncated just to show Lassie running up to the rock and mounting it to look around.
+For syndication, the later title sequence was truncated just to show Lassie running up to the rock and mounting it to look around, taken from a slightly longer sequence from the 1968 titles.
 For the closing credits, two sequences, similar, were shot: Lassie, in half profile instead of from the front as in the previous seasons, holding up her right paw.
 The original closing shot was akin to a closeup of Lassie; she fills almost all the scene and faces to her left.

 The later ranger episodes used Lassie again with a lake in the background, with mountains in the distance.
 She is shown in closeup before the LASSIE title zooms in from the center of the screen to the foreground.
 Briefly following this sequence is a close up from another angle.
 Two different arrangements of the Lassie theme are used with these titles.